digital-asset/daml/docs/source/app-dev/app-arch.rst

 Daml Sandbox exposes the same Daml Ledger API a Participant Node would expose without requiring a fully-fledged Daml network to back the application.
 Once your application matures and becomes ready for production, the ``daml deploy`` command helps you deploy your frontend and Daml artifacts of your project to a production Daml network.
-See :ref:`Deploying to Daml Ledgers <deploy-ref_overview>` for an in depth manual for specific ledgers.

 Frontend
 ********